Logo

 The Weather

-It’s funny, you know?
-When I say I’m from Canada, the reaction is mostly the same.
-“Oh, you must be used to this weather!”
+It's funny, when I say I'm from Canada, the reaction is mostly the same.
+"Oh, you must be used to this weather!"
 Yeah, right!
 We get temps like this maybe once a year.
-The temperature right now is -2F with a windchill of -20F (that’s -19C and -29C respectively).
+The temperature right now is -2F with a windchill of -20F (that's -19C and -29C respectively).
 Brrrrrr.

 The Content

 Today was a long day with a lot of content to digest.
-First was the keynote, which was a combination of GP2010 “R2” release information and some sneak peaks at GP “12”.
-It sounded like, in reading the R2 release news, that it was mostly a BI release but in reality there are quite a few gems in it, and BI is only a part.
+First was the keynote, which was a combination of GP2010 "R2" release information and some sneak peeks at GP "12".
+It sounded like, in reading the R2 release news, that it was mostly a BI release but in reality, there are quite a few gems in it, and BI is only a part.

-Some sneak peaks of the GP2010 R2 coming soon:
+Some sneak peeks of the GP2010 R2 coming soon:

-• A new BI tool called Business Analyzer, offering a desktop application for light user access to SRS reports as well as a new piece inside the core GP install.
+- A new BI tool called Business Analyzer offers a desktop application for light user access to SRS reports as well as a new piece inside the core GP install.
 In short, the tool is purely for SRS reports, offering contextual BI (particularly within GP).
 Example: in GP, the tool will be visible in the Navigation Lists area.
-You simply click on one or more items in your navigation list and the content within the reports in Business Analyzer change to reflect the records you have selected.
+You simply click on one or more items in your navigation list and the content within the reports in Business Analyzer changes to reflect the records you have selected.

-• Additions to the Rapid Migration Tools allowing for migration from anything, via Excel.
+- Additions to the Rapid Migration Tools allow for migration from anything, via Excel.

-• Another new tool, Microsoft Word Template Generator, which will allow you to make a Word template out of ANY report in GP.
+- Another new tool, Microsoft Word Template Generator, will allow us to make a Word template out of ANY report in GP.
 Yes, I said any report!

 The Night Life!

-If there is night life in Fargo, someone else can write about it!
+If there is nightlife in Fargo, someone else can write about it!
 What I did after the sessions were over tonight was a little volunteer work.
-Every year there is a huge risk of flooding here in the spring, and I’m probably WAY understating that.
-Currently the Red River is just under 16 feet.
-Flood level is 18 feet, and in 2009 it reached a level of over 40 feet!
+Every year there is a huge risk of flooding here in the spring, and I'm probably WAY understating that.
+Currently, the Red River is just under 16 feet.
+The flood level is 18 feet, and in 2009 it reached a level of over 40 feet!

 Here are a couple of photos of the area I was working in.
 First, the “spider” filling machine.
 I didn’t get better pics unfortunately but there is a giant pile of sand to the left, that is being run up to the top of this spider machine and then one at a time being sent down the “legs” to the bagging machines with the right quantity of sand per bag.
 This pic is the group of folks I was teamed up with, all from the same softball team.

-One person gets the bags ready, one holds the bag at the botttom of the spider leg for filling, then passes it to the next two people.
-The ones at the front of the picture, one spins the bag to get it as tightly closed as possible, then the other person uses a hand gun type of machine to strap the bags shut with a metal wire.
-Then there are two people putting the bags on the skids, that was where I spent my evening!
+One person gets the bags ready, one holds the bag at the bottom of the spider leg for filling, then passes it to the next two people.
+In the ones at the front of the picture, one spins the bag to get it as tightly closed as possible, then the other person uses a handgun type of machine to strap the bags shut with a metal wire.
+Then there were two people putting the bags on the skids, and that was where I spent my evening!

 Here is a view of the skids, we had to pile the bags in a certain way, anywhere from 8 to 10 bags high (approx 85-100 bags).
 We filled about 7 skids while I was there.

-It was a crazy place, you really had to watch where you walked with forklift operators constantly moving skids that are full before the next “leg” finished their skid.
-We often were piling on someone else’s skid (and others on ours) as skids filled up quicker than the forklift operators could move them out.
+It was a crazy place, we had to watch where we walked with forklift operators constantly moving skids that were full before the next "leg" finished their skid.
+We often were piling on someone else's skid (and others on ours) as skids filled up quicker than the forklift operators could move them out.

 All in all, it was a great first day here and now it’s time to call it a night!